PISA: An Adversarial Approach To Comparing Task Graph Scheduling Algorithms: The Framework

-Table~\ref{tab:schedulers} lists the \NumAlgorithmsImplemented algorithms currently implemented in \FrameworkName.
-To orient the reader, we provide a brief description of each of these algorithms along with their scheduling complexity, the model they were designed for, performance guarantees (if any), datasets they have been evaluated on, and other algorithms they have been evaluated against in Appendix~\ref{sec:alg_descriptions}.
 Because the BruteForce and SMT scheduling algorithms take much longer to run (exponential time) than the other algorithms, they are not included in the benchmarking or adversarial analysis results reported in this paper.